 Schedule a Free Consultation With 209 NYC Dental

-Being a multi-specialty dental office we are able to provide our patients with the best treatment option that improves their dental health, while fits their budget.
-209 NYC Dental offers options to replace from one missing tooth to full mouth, including dental implants, implant-supported dentures, implant crown and bridges, partial dentures and complete dentures.
+As a multi-specialty dental office, we can provide patients the best treatment option to improve their dental health while fitting their budget.
+209 NYC Dental offers options to replace one missing tooth to an entire mouth of teeth, including dental implants, implant-supported dentures, implant crown and bridges, partial dentures and complete dentures.
 Deciding which tooth replacement option is the best for you involves weighing the benefits and disadvantages and learning which treatment will best address your concerns and dental health issues.

 Author: Dr. Ben Ifraimov